SeLite/SeLite.github.io/_layouts/default.md

             box-shadow: 0 6px 12px rgba(0, 0, 0, 0.176);
         }

-         /* Highlight the menu that contains a link to the current page.
+        /* Following rules use specific selectors, so that they override bootstrap.min.css. */ /* Highlight the menu that contains a link to the current page.
 This has to use custom data-child-urls, since there's no way to make a CSS selector depend on the next element(s) - e.g. the following didn't work:
             .dropdown-menu > li > a[href^="{{ pageName }}"] ::before ul a {color: green;}
          */